tcroshaw/tcroshaw.github.io/capstone/index.md

 ### Project Conclusion

-How well has this analysis answered our original two goals?
+How well has this analysis delivered on our original goals?

 #### Can twitter data detect hail events from the language people use in tweets?

 The hail events were successfully identified at multiple stages in the analysis:
- - NLP successfully identifed words that relate to the hail events in question and recorded significant activity during the time period when each event was known to occur.
+ - NLP successfully identifed words that relate to the hail events in question and record significant activity during the known time period of each event.
 - Topic modelling identified strong clustering of words that relate to the hail events, particularly when subsets of the data were analysed specific to the time periods of each storm.
 - Sentiment analysis recorded negative polarity of hails tweets exceeding the frequency of all-tweets.
 This aligns with the common trait for negative and extreme language during natural disasters.
 - The hail modelling also produced a number of very promising results.
 The predictors were able to produce a random forest classification algorithm that accurately predicted 80% true positives of known positives when trained on the full dataset.
 The presicion and recall of the model increases with training size and with further samples for more types of hail events, it will likely improve further.